MonetDBSolutions/airtraffic-benchmark/README.md

 How to set up the benchmark
 ---------------------------

 Note: many of these steps can be [automated with Ansible](ansible.md).
+There is also a [separate page](slurm/README.md) with information and helper scripts for running the benchmark on a Slurm cluster.

 First make sure MonetDB is installed and running on all nodes and that a database has been created on each of them.